d6t/d6tstack/README.md

 ## Collecting Errors Messages and Usage statistics

-To help us make this library better, it collects anonymous error messages and usage statistics.
-It works similar to how websites collect data.
+We have put a lot of effort into making this library useful to you.
+To help us make this library even better, it collects ANONYMOUS error messages and usage statistics.
 See [d6tcollect](https://github.com/d6t/d6tcollect) for details including how to disable collection.
+Collection is asynchronous and doesn't impact your code in any way.

-It might not catch all errors so if you run into any problems, please raise an issue on github.
+It may not catch all errors so if you run into any problems or have any questions, please raise an issue on github.